-For High Impact Acts, consider laying a rope on the ground to show the audience where you want them to gather.

-You want them as close as they can be, while still safely outside your performance area.
+For High Impact Acts, consider laying a rope on the ground or drawing a chalk circle to show the audience where you want them to gather.
+You want them to be as close as they can be, while still safely outside your performance area.